COMMERCIAL LAW

 - If the application for registration of the company has no issues, the Companies’ Registry will issue the certificate of incorporation which contains the name, registration number and registration date of the company and the CR 12 document which is the written record summarising the shareholders and their holdings, the directors and their postal addresses, the address of the company and the company name and company registration number.

-- If the Companies Registry has further queries, it may request additional documents or seek clarification from the lawyer and once this is correctly availed, the application will be processed and subsequently the the registration documents duly availed by the Companies Registry.
-Alternatively, the Companies Registry may ask for corrections and once this is done by the lawyer, the registration certificate and CR 12 will be provided.
+- If the Companies Registry has further queries, it may request additional documents or seek clarification from the lawyer and once this is correctly availed, the application will be processed and subsequently the registration documents duly availed by the Companies Registry.
+Alternatively, the Companies Registry may ask for corrections and once this is duly done by the lawyer, the registration certificate and CR 12 will be provided.

 - On average the company registration process can be done within 2 weeks and can take longer if the registry has many queries on the application.